Take Action

 Bill # Title Summary MOFGA Position MOFGA Testimony Status

-LD 2189 Resolve, Regarding Legislative Review of Portions of Chapter 41: Special Restrictions on Pesticide Use, a Major Substantive Rule of the Department of Agriculture, Conservation and Forestry, Board of Pesticides Control This bill would weaken current regulations for planting seeds that have been genetically modified to be resistant to pests and herbicides.
-It would broaden the range of approved crops and genetically engineered traits, it would reduce the training requirements for licensure to plant, and it would allow people to plant in quantities small enough for a homestead or home garden.
+LD 2189 Resolve, Regarding Legislative Review of Portions of Chapter 41: Special Restrictions on Pesticide Use, a Major Substantive Rule of the Department of Agriculture, Conservation and Forestry, Board of Pesticides Control This legislation originally sought to weaken current regulations for planting seeds that have been genetically modified to be resistant to pests and herbicides.
+It would have broadened the range of approved crops and genetically engineered traits, it would have reduced the training requirements for licensure to plant, and it would have allowed people to plant in quantities small enough for a homestead or home garden.
 Oppose.
-MOFGA Testimony The majority of the Agriculture, Conservation and Forestry Committee voted in support of an amended version of this bill, which would prevent weakening of the current rules on planting seeds that are genetically engineerd to be pesticides.
-The bill awaits votes in the House and Senate.
+MOFGA Testimony The Agriculture, Conservation and Forestry Committee amended the resolve not to authorize weakening of the current rules on planting seeds that are genetically engineered to be pesticides.
+The House and Senate passed the amended resolve and Governor Mills approved it on March 25, 2024.

 Social Justice & Equity